 ALSO READAmarinder writes to Rajnath demands dismissal of Badal govt, Conduct polls in Punjab under prez rule, impose model code of Impose Model Code of Conduct without delay: Pb Cong urges EC Amarinder demands immediate imposition of Model Code in Pb Caution should be exercised on the SYL canal issue: Amarinder

+He noted that Punjab had never staked claim to Yamuna river water, which it could easily have done.
+In a separate communication, Amarinder has also written to Chief Election Commissioner Nasim Zaidi urging imposition of the Code of Conduct without further delay and holding of the Assembly elections under President's Rule.
 In his letter to the Home minister, the Punjab Congress chief said that going by the trend of the incumbent government in the state, "with the elections coming close and with their chances of winning very meagre, they would try to resort to polarisation of communities".

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)